tholman/github-corners/readme.md

 ### Screenshot

-You can see the page here ... but I really recommend [visiting the page](http://tholman.com/github-corners) to see the small, animations that really make them come to life.
+You can see the page here ... but I really recommend [visiting the page](http://tholman.com/github-corners) to see the small animations that really make them come to life.

 ![Here's the page](https://i.imgur.com/703iLiS.png)